seydem-dev/contract_deployer/README.md

 # Fixed Contract

-**ContractDeployer is a contract, which deploys imported contracts under certain conditions and with a few restrictions.
-In this case, the deployed contract is Contract.sol, a sample contract.
-But really, any contract can be deployed, regardless of what the contract may represent.**
+**ContractDeployer is a contract which deploys imported contracts under certain conditions and restrictions.
+In this case, the deployed contract is `Contract.sol`, a sample contract.
+But really, any contract can be deployed, regardless of what it may represent.**

 ```
 owner
 ```
-*Address, which deployed `ContractDeployer.sol`*
+*Address which deployed `ContractDeployer.sol`*

 ```
 contracts